spacemonkeydelivers/riscv_security_contest_project/README.md

 1. Testing infrastructure and libraries used to test the design.
 This includes scripts to enable simulation (verilator) and emulation (an fpga by xilinx).
 1. Design documents used for development.
-1. A copy of zephyr OS for RISV platform with a set of custom patches enhancing (at least we hope so) security.
+1. A copy of zephyr OS for RISCV platform with a set of custom patches enhancing (at least we hope so) security.
 1. The project also requires **GNU toolchain with a set of custom patches**.
 It is available from this